n4meless0ne/slideshow/README.md

 python slideshow.py [-h] [-path path] [-timeout TIMEOUT] [-width WIDTH]
                     [-height HEIGHT]

-Rotate images from directory in given timeout
+Shows images one by one from choosen directory in given timeout

 optional arguments:
   -h, --help        show this help message and exit